XIEQ/twitter-sentiment-analysis/README.md

 ie:

-Do you want to know what is going on with FARC?
+Do you want to know what is going on with FARC and paro?

-    /spark-1.5.2/bin/spark-submit \
+    $HOME/spark-1.5.2/bin/spark-submit \
         --class com.github.vspiewak.TwitterSentimentAnalysis \
         --master local[2] \
         target/scala-2.10/twitter-sentiment-analysis-assembly-0.1-SNAPSHOT.jar \